marcpaterno/spack_retreat/plan-for-standard-builds.md

 In order to make it easier for non-Fermilab personnel to contribute to our shared scientific software stack, and because of the diminishing availability of personnel to maintain support of the specialized infrastructure needed, we have decided to move to using Spack as the primary tool for building and distributing the software stack.
 Because Spack is supported by a larger community than is UPS, we will gain the advantage of being able to use the work of others in the community who have already created the necessary recipes for building much of the software we need.
+We will also gain the advantage that thorough documentation is available on the web.
 In addition, it will be easier for members of Fermilab experiments to add new recipes for third-party software that they need to use, and to contribute those additions back to the rest of the community.
 Finally, Spack is better placed than UPS to handle the needs of current and upcoming experiments, as UPS is very rigid and has high maintenance overhead with respect to dependency chains, and has other limitations with regards to issues such as relocatability and release distribution.